 Online Databases with Social Studies & Science

 My listservs often have lesson requests for teaching online subscription database services.
 Such lessons only have value when they are integrated into classroom subject activities.
-Early in the school year I have WebQuest lessons with Science and with Social Studies to introduce an online encyclopedia and 2 other databases that have the specific resources students need to complete projects.
+Early in the school year I have WebQuest lessons with Science and with Social Studies to introduce an online encyclopedia and 2 other databases that have the specific resources students need to complete their current assignment.

 I created a unit with ongoing lessons for 6g World Cultures classes that help students think like economic analysts.
 I introduce an online service from which students choose demographic statistics of a few countries related to their unit and record them into a digital spreadsheet.
 I teach students how the spreadsheet can create a graph comparing one demographic across countries.
 For each new continent unit students add new countries and statistics to their spreadsheet, and I teach them to create a new kind of graph.
 (This is great technology integration, too.)
 By spacing lessons throughout the school year students are developing content/discipline literacy in Social Studies.

 The culmination of this long-term lesson is an authentic activity: students act as “members” of the United Nations Economic and Social Council (www.un.org/ecosoc/), whose goal is to “conduct cutting-edge analysis, agree on global norms, and advocate for…solutions” to advance sustainable development.
 During library visits, student groups analyze their spreadsheets and create new graphs, then collaborate for a presentation on why a chosen country is most in need of development by the U.N.
 At the end of presentations, student “members” vote on which country the organization will support.
 This lesson furthers disciplinary thinking along with critical thinking and cooperative learning skills.

 Disciplinary Literacy and Research Projects